marcdhi/doxifyAI/server/README.md

 * Install dependencies `pip install -r requirements.txt`
 * Make a folder `model` and paste the model there

-# To run the sever
+# To run the server

 * `uvicorn main:app --reload`